 Looking back on 30 years of the Sakharov Prize

-Political dissidents, journalists, writers, peace and human rights activists, citizen movements and NGOs have won the European prize that bears the name of Soviet dissident Andrei Sakharov and this year marks its thirtieth edition.
+Madrid, Oct 20 (efe-epa).- Political dissidents, journalists, writers, peace and human rights activists, citizen movements or NGOs like Memorial, cofounded by Andrei Sakharov, have won the European prize that bears the name of the Soviet dissident and this year marks its thirtieth edition.

-In its early years, prominent figures such as Nelson Mandela (1988), Alexander Dubcek (1989) and the Mothers de Plaza de Mayo (1992), who were honoured for their struggle to learn the destiny of loved ones who disappeared during the Argentinian dictatorship, won the prize.
+In its early years, prominent figures such as South African Nelson Mandela (1988), Czech Alexander Dubcek (1989) and the Mothers de Plaza de Mayo (1992), who were honoured for their struggle to learn the destiny of loved ones who disappeared during the Argentinian dictatorship, won the prize.

 In the last decade though, more and more less known people, whose lives are extraordinary because of their courage, their suffering or their exemplarity, have been awarded this high honour.

 Arab Spring activists, Yazidi women who escaped from Islamic State, lawyers defending dissidents in Sudan, China or Iran, and Pakistani teen Malala Yousafzai (2013), defender of education against the Taliban, have proved to be worthy winners.

 One of the most decorated categories is press and literature: two associations of journalists, a newspaper and a good number of reporters, writers and bloggers have claimed the Sakharov, which this year has among its finalists Eritrean writer Dawit Isaak, imprisoned without trial since 2001, incommunicado and perhaps dead.

 Sarajevo daily Oslobodjenje won in 1993 in the midst of the Bosnian war, for the courage of its journalists in keeping it in circulation and its multiethnic team reflecting a nation of Serbs, Croats and Muslims.